A Complete Guide to Sell Your Home Fast

 Why Sell Your Home Fast?

 Every homeowner has different reasons for moving.
-Some of them want to downsize, relocate closer to family or for a new job, while others need a fast sale to avoid foreclosure and costly repairs.
+The most common two reasons we hear is “I need to sell my home fast to downsize,” or relocate closer to work or family.
+Some others need a fast sale to avoid foreclosure and costly repairs.
 These reasons change the best method you should use to sell your home and how quickly you need to sell it.

 Let’s take a look at some of the most common reasons why a homeowner needs to sell their home quickly, as explained by Braden Kusay, our Business Operations Manager here at Property Spot.

-One of the most common reasons homeowners want to sell their home fast is to avoid foreclosure.
+Many homeowners want to sell their home fast for cash is to avoid foreclosure.
 While there was a drop in foreclosures in 2020, the rates are quickly rising again.
 The number of U.S. properties with foreclosure filings in July 2021 was 12,483 according to ATTOM Data Solutions.
 This is up roughly 40% from July 2020.

-Here is how every state stacks up, via data from SoFi.
+Here is how every state stacks up, via data from SoFi (as of August 2021).

 To avoid foreclosure and protect their credit score, many sellers turn to quick sale options.